John Wick: Chapter 4: Plot

 In New York City, John Wick, hiding underground with the Bowery King, recovers after being shot off the roof of the Continental Hotel by Winston.
 (Note: As depicted in John Wick: Chapter 3 – Parabellum (2019)) Seeking to exact vengeance against the High Table, he travels to Morocco and kills the Elder, the "one who sits above the Table".
 In response, the High Table sends the Marquis Vincent Bisset de Gramont with unlimited resources to kill John.

-The Marquis summons Winston, joined by his concierge Charon, and chastises Winston for previously failing to kill John.
-As punishment, the Marquis strips Winston of his managerial duties and declares him "excommunicado", destroys the New York Continental, and executes Charon.
-The Marquis then enlists John's old friend, Caine – a blind, retired High Table assassin – to kill him, threatening to murder Caine's daughter.
+In New York, the Marquis summons Winston and his concierge Charon, and chastises Winston for previously failing to kill John.
+As punishment, the Marquis strips Winston of his managerial duties, declares him "excommunicado", destroys the New York Continental, and executes Charon.
+The Marquis then enlists John's old friend, Caine – a blind, retired High Table assassin – to kill him, forcing Caine to comply by threatening to murder his daughter.

 John seeks refuge at the Osaka Continental, operated by his friend Shimazu Koji.
 Caine and Chidi, the Marquis' second-in-command, arrive with High Table enforcers to investigate.
 Koji's daughter, Akira, evacuates the hotel before the High Table "deconsecrates" it, instigating a melee.
 John battles many armored personnel, culminating in a showdown with Caine.
-A "Tracker" (bounty hunter) named Mr. Nobody interrupts their fight, letting John escape after deeming the bounty on him insufficient.
-A wounded Koji attacks Caine on John's behalf until Caine reluctantly kills him but spares Akira.
-Akira at first attempts to avenge her father, but is halted by an obviously grieving Caine, who tells her to "Live" when she reaches for her fathers weapon.
-As she walks away, Caine tells Akira that he "will be waiting for her," indicating that he understood her anger towards him.
+A "Tracker" named Mr. Nobody interrupts their fight, letting John escape after deeming the bounty on him insufficient.
+A wounded Koji attacks Caine on John's behalf until Caine reluctantly kills him, but spares Akira.

 John returns to New York and meets a vengeful Winston at Charon's gravesite.
 Winston suggests invoking an old High Table tradition to challenge the Marquis to a duel.
 Winning would free John from obligations to the High Table, but he can only request a duel on behalf of a crime family.
 John travels to the Berlin headquarters of the Ruska Roma crime syndicate to seek readmission.
 His adoptive sister, Katia, requires that he kill Killa Harkan, a High Table member the Marquis paid to murder her father.
-Killa ambushes John at his nightclub, but with help from Caine and Mr. Nobody, John kills him and regains his status.
-Winston conveys John's challenge to the Marquis, acting as his "second", and requests that, if John wins, his excommunicado be revoked and for his own reinstatement as manager of the rebuilt New York Continental, funded by the High Table.
+Katia tasks her henchman Klaus Shields to escort John to Harkan's nightclub.
+At the nightclub, Killa ambushes John after a game of poker, but with help from Caine and Mr. Nobody, John kills him and regains his status.
+Winston conveys John's challenge to the Marquis, acting as his "second".
+Winston requests that, if John wins, Winston's own "excommunicado" will be revoked, and he will be reinstated as manager of a New York Continental rebuilt by the High Table.
 However, if John loses, Winston would also die.